-Students seeking employment in a medical or legal office may also choose electives that target skills that are unique to these areas.
-In preparation for a career as an executive assistant or office manager, students may learn the basics of appointment scheduling, making travel arrangements, proofreading and managing records.
-Graduates of an associate's degree program in office administration often pursue careers as office managers, executive assistants and medical or legal secretaries.
+Students seeking employment in a medical or legal office may also choose electives that target skills unique to these areas.
+In preparation for a career as an executive assistant or office manager, students may learn the basics of appointment scheduling, making travel arrangements, proofreading, and managing records.
+Graduates of an associate's degree program in office administration often pursue careers as office managers, executive assistants, and medical or legal secretaries.

 - Computer applications

 - Managing records